Jordan-Villarreal/Jordan-Villarreal/README.md

 ## About Me

 I am a dedicated Data Analyst and Business Analyst with a passion for leveraging data to drive meaningful insights and facilitate informed decision-making.
-My expertise lies in transforming complex information into clear, actionable strategies using a combination of Python, R, SQL, and Excel.
+I have worked as an associate analyst for over two years on high value projects.
+My expertise lies in transforming complex information into clear, actionable strategies using a combination of SQL, Excel, and data visualization.

 ## Skills